-- Field to check: It refines the search scope and instructs JMeter to search the dynamic value in the specific part of a sample, sub-sample or JMeter variable depends on the option you selected in “Apply to” section.
+- Field to check: It refines the search scope and instructs JMeter to search the dynamic value in the specific part of a sample, sub-sample or JMeter variable depending on the option you selected in the “Apply to” section.

 - Body: This option instructs JMeter to search in the body of the response.
 The header of the response does not include in the search scope.

 - Body (unescaped): The search includes all the HTML escaped code like &, ", < etc. This search scope impacts JMeter performance, hence it is recommended to select this option when really required.